Its-Yayo/its-yayo.github.io/_posts/2024-04-06-Read-this-if-you-feel-your-life-is-down-because-of-instant-pleasure.md

 What's gonna happen next is that you start to believe all the stuff I said before.
 I can't tell ya what you exactly have to do, because that's something you have to discover for ur own path.

 > "Your mind needs to be flexible, like water.
 But also, it needs to be a solid, like a glass.
-Your actions may be flexible day after day, without forgetting that you're building youself." - Me :)
+Your actions may be kinda flexible day after day, without forgetting that you're building youself." - Me :)